Olathe, Kansas: 20th century

 In the 1950s, the construction of the interstate highway system and, more directly, Interstate 35, linked Olathe to nearby Kansas City, Missouri.
 The result was tremendous residential growth as Olathe became a part of the Kansas City metropolitan area.
 In the 1980s, Olathe experienced tremendous commercial growth, which also drew more residents.
 Olathe's population is estimated to have surpassed 100,000 in 2001, and later projections showed Olathe's growth continuing as the city expanded into the farm fields south, west, and north of town.

-21st century

-In 2008, the U.S. Census Bureau ranked Olathe the 24th-fastest growing city in the nation.
-The same year, CNN and Money ranked Olathe number 11 on its list of the "100 Best Cities to Live in the United States."

-Despite efforts by preservationists, Olathe city officials committed to upscale apartment development and county government expansion projects have fast-tracked demolition of 19th-century historic homes and neighborhoods, including the Hubbard House, a Greek Revival landmark built in 1887 by an early Olathe surveyor, which was demolished in January 2018 despite a petition signed by more than 6,000 local residents.
-Artifacts from the home, including a grandfather clock and clawfoot tub, were retained for display in a future apartment clubhouse.

 Geography

 Olathe is bordered by the cities of Lenexa to the north, Overland Park to the east, De Soto to the northwest, and Gardner to the southwest.

 According to the United States Census Bureau, the city has a total area of 60.42 sqmi of which 59.66 sqmi are land and 0.76 sqmi is covered by water.
 Olathe has two public lakes: Lake Olathe with 172 acre of water surface and Cedar Lake with 45 acre.

 Olathe's Black Bob Park is named after Hathawekela Shawnee Chief Black Bob.